MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 - Azure Policy provides a mechanism to drive compliance by enforcing security and reliability conventions, such as the use of Private Endpoints or the use of Availability Zones.

+> [!CAUTION]
-> In the context of an Enterprise Scale environment, the enforcement of centralized baseline policy assignments will likely be applied for Landing Zone management groups and subscriptions.
+> When deploying within an Azure Landing Zone, be aware that the enforcement of centralized baseline policy assignments will likely be applied for Landing Zone management groups and subscriptions.

 - Azure Policy can be used to drive automated management activities, such as provisioning and configuration.
   - Resource Provider registration.